Free and Reduced Meals

 Contact your school office or the SHS Activities office for more information.

 Children need healthy meals to learn.
-Scottsbluff Public Schools offers healthy meals every school day.
-Breakfast costs $1.70 Elementary, $2.00 Secondary; lunch costs $2.70 Elementary, $3.00 Secondary.
+Scottsbluff Public School District offers healthy meals every school day.
+Breakfast costs $1.70 for Elementary and $2.00 for Middle and High Schools; lunch costs $2.70 for Elementary, $3.00 for Middle School and $3.25 for High School.
 Your children may qualify for free or reduced price meals.
-Reduced price is $.30 for breakfast and $.40 for lunch.
-If your child(ren) qualified for free or reduced price meals at the end of last school year, you must submit a new application by September 30th in order to avoid an interruption in meal benefits.
+Reduced price is $0.30 for breakfast and $0.40 for lunch.
+If your child(ren) qualified for free or reduced price meals at the end of last school year, you must submit a new application by September 28th, 2018 in order to avoid an interruption in meal benefits.

 This packet includes an application for free or reduced price meal benefits and a set of detailed instructions.
 Below are some common questions and answers to help you with the application process.